K-arch27/arch-pine64-build-btrfs/README.md

 Work in progress to try and make it generate Image on a Btrfs Root with a snapper compatible layout for rollback

-Usage : sudo ./build -a architecture -d device -u ui other parameters are optionnal
+Usage example : sudo ./build -a aarch64 -d pinephone-pro -u ui phosh other parameters are optionnal

          [-a architecture] architecture = aarch64 or armv7